Breakdown Of SDA Design Categories

-Specialist Disability Accommodation (SDA) has been separated into four separate categories: Improved Liveability, Fully Accessible, High Physical Support, and Robust.
-The National Disability Insurance Scheme Specialist Disability Accommodation Design Standard specifies the mandatory requirements to be met in order for the dwelling to be registered as an approved SDA dwelling within the National Disability Insurance Scheme (NDIS).
+Here we will talk about the breakdown of SDA design categories.
+There are total of four Specialist Disability Accomodation (SDA) design categories.
+The National Disability Insurance Scheme Specialist Disability Accommodation Design Standard specifies these design categories as mandatory requirements in order for the dwelling to be registered as an approved SDA dwelling within the National Disability Insurance Scheme (NDIS).

 ‘Improved liveability’ design dwellings have been constructed to provide a reasonable level of physical access and enhanced service for individuals with sensory, intellectual, or cognitive dysfunction.

 The environment is created in a way that improves physical access and provides more services to individuals with sensory, intellectual, or cognitive disabilities.
-For instance, Improved Liveability dwellings must include the following design features to meet the needs of participants: improved wayfinding, luminance contrasts, and sight lines.
+For instance, Improved Liveability dwellings must include improved wayfinding, luminance contrasts, and sight lines to meet the needs of participants

 Generally, people who are eligible for Fully Accessible SDA use a wheelchair to get around some or all of the time.